BE SURE TO CHECK OUT OUR SPONSORS WEBSITES!

 a.
 New Players (NPs).
 NPs are players joining the league after the annual draft.
 Prior to team assignments, all prospective members of the League shall complete and sign a membership form, Code of Conduct (COC) and liability waiver form to be filed with the Board of Commissioners (BOC).
 Assignments are not based upon a player’s geographic location or preference.
 Players cannot refuse team assignments, but may request a trade.
 See below for details.

 b.
 Regular/Draft are those players included in the previous season’s draft.
-Any player who leaves, whether for Disabled List (DL) or personal reasons, shall be returned to their drafted team.

 d.
 Players who have been off more than a calendar year will return the following calendar year return as NPs.

-- Team season wins/losses record
+- Team period wins/losses record

 a.
 New Players (NPs) will be rated by the Commissioners, Managers and any other designated players present at the Monday pick-up games.
 A NP must attend a minimum of three pickup games, have an agreed rating established, paperwork complete and preferences noted (i.e. full-time, part-time, coastal, etc.) before being assigned.